Guides

 What is Lead Quality?

-At the meso level, we have marketing qualified leads (MQLs).
 These prospects have provided the appropriate behavioral cues and outcome markers.
 These cues and markers signal intent showing marketing teams that they want to purchase.
 These cues and markers include actions that signal conversion intent:

 • Adding products to the shopping cart